Join us at AMRAD’s 40th Anniversary Dinner Thursday June 11

 Monthly meetings are usually held on the second Thursday of each month, starting at 7:30 PM at the Tysons-Pimmit Regional 7584 Leesburg Pike, Falls Church, VA 22043.
-(Map and directions) Meetings are open to non-members, so don’t be shy.
-Consider yourself invited.
+(Map and directions) Meetings are open to non-members, consider yourself invited.
 Monthly meetings are reserved for technical talks

 Saturday luncheons (also known as Tacos) are held every week around Noon at Tippy’s Taco House 8632 Lee Highway (US Rt 29) near Cedar Lane, Merrifield, (Fairfax), VA (Map and directions) Everyone is invited.
 There is no format: demonstrate your latest project, ask for technical assistance, or simply eat a taco.